Violent nonlinear collapse in the interior of charged hairy black holes: Introduction

 \subsubsection{Spatially-homogeneous Einstein--Yang--Mills--Higgs interior solutions}

-The Einstein--$SU(2)$-(magnetic)-Yang--Mills are long-known to admit (non-singular) particle-like asymptotically flat solutions \cite{Bartnick}, \cite{P7}, which are moreover static and spherically symmetric.
+The Einstein--$SU(2)$-(magnetic)-Yang--Mills have long been known to admit (non-singular) particle-like asymptotically flat solutions \cite{Bartnick}, \cite{P7}, which are moreover static and spherically symmetric.
 An equally striking result is the mathematical construction \cite{P8} of a discrete, infinite family of (asymptotically flat) so-called \textit{colored black holes} which thus falsify the no-hair conjecture for the $SU(2)$-Yang--Mills matter model (see also \cite{Bizon} for pioneering numerics).

-The interior of such black holes is spatially homogeneous with topology $\RR \times \mathbb{S}^2$, i.e.\ corresponds to a Kantowski--Sachs cosmology analogous to our spacetime from Theorem~\ref{thm.intro}.
+The interior of such black holes is spatially-homogeneous with topology $\RR \times \mathbb{S}^2$, i.e.\ corresponds to a Kantowski--Sachs cosmology analogous to our spacetime from Theorem~\ref{thm.intro}.
 Numerical studies in the interior of such black holes \cite{P4}, \cite{P9} have highlighted oscillations and sophisticated dynamics, in which power law mass inflation/Kasner-type behavior \emph{alternates} with the almost formation of a Cauchy horizon (analogous to the one discussed in Section~\ref{RN.stab.intro}).

-The Einstein--$SU(2)$-Yang--Mills-\emph{Higgs} model, in which a massive scalar field analogous to \eqref{E5} is added, has also been studied numerically \cite{P4}, \cite{P2}, \cite{P8}.
+The Einstein--$SU(2)$-Yang--Mills-\emph{Higgs} model, in which a massive scalar field analogous to \eqref{E5} is added, has also been studied numerically \cite{P2,P4,P8}.
 These studies suggest that the dynamics are drastically changed by the Higgs field which suppresses the oscillations, and the singularity is spacelike with a power-law mass inflation: for some $\lambda>1$, which is consistent the behavior (\eqref{rho.intro}, \eqref{intro.violent1}) of $g_{\ep}$ in our model.
 However, in these numerics, it is not clear how the constant $\lambda$ relates to the size of the initial data, and whether the \textit{violent nonlinear collapse scenario} that we put forth applies or not (recall that in our case, data proportional to $\ep$ give a rate $\lambda(\ep) \simeq \ep^{-2}$).